 Estonians tend to live near the sea on flat terrain, but they definitely know how to enjoy the hills and valleys of their nation.
-Estonian hillsides and lowlands offer everyone spectacular views of surrounding landscapes or fantastic opportunities for deep, internal, introspection.
+The Otepää Uplands and the lowlands of South Estonia offer spectacular views of the surrounding landscapes and ample opportunities to relax and reconnect while contemplating nature.

-Estonia is a rather flat country with no staggering peaks or valleys but boasts quite a few scenic hills.
+Estonia is a rather flat country.
 Western Estonia and Estonia's many islands tend to be especially low, reaching only a couple dozen meters above sea level, but the country has an absolute height of about 50 m above sea level in most places.
 With around 40% of Estonia located between 50–100 m above sea level, a rather small portion – just 10% – reaches a little higher than 100 m.

 Those seeking out the country's hills and valleys should head to South Estonia.
-A visit to Otepää, Karula, or Haanja – the region sometimes jokingly referred to by locals as "the Estonian mountains", are beautiful spots to take in nature; or a hike at one of Estonia's two highest spots.
-Suur Munamägi (the Great Egg Hill, 318 m) in the Haanja highlands, or Vällamägi in Võru County (304 m).
+A visit to Otepää, Karula, or Haanja – the region sometimes jokingly referred to by locals as "the Estonian mountains", are beautiful spots to take in nature or hike at one of Estonia's two highest spots: Suur Munamägi (the Great Egg Hill, 318 m) in the Haanja highlands, or Vällamägi in Võru County (304 m).

 The viewing tower of Suur Munamägi offers a great view of the Haanja highlands, and Vällamägi's spiritually inspiring hiking trail gives a sense of pristine and holiness in its primeval woods – Vällamägi is an ancient sacred grove.
 A short jaunt away, the hilly landscape of Karula National park, filled of countless lakes, is another breath-taking view.